SYBIL

 What happens during the transition?

 The transition period is dangerous.
 Old hacks failing, new systems not yet stable.
-Power vacuums.
-Coordination failures.
+Power vacuums and coordination failures.
 The opportunity for bad actors to capture emerging infrastructure before good governance can be established.

-The question is not what the Sybilian condition will eventually look like.
-It is what we build now, in the chaos of the transition, that will determine what becomes possible later.
+What we build now, in the chaos of the transition, will determine what becomes possible later.

 What do we want?